Tech

 UFS stands for Universal Flash Storage, it is a type of storage technology that is specifically designed for mobile devices such as smartphones, tablets, and other handheld devices.
 Compared to other storage technologies, UFS offers several unique features and advantages that make it a popular choice in the mobile device market.

 There have been several versions of UFS since its introduction, each offering new and improved features.
-This include:
+This includes:

 1.0: The first version of UFS was released in 2011.